orangesurf/orangesurf-seedsigner-case/README.md

 # Camera
-The camera used was the ZeroCam - see [drawing](/drawings/ZeroCam-Measurements.pdf) for dimensions (as measured).
+The camera used was the ZeroCam.

 ![camera](/images/ssc-camera.JPG)